A quadratic algorithm for road coloring: Abstract

 \section{Abstract}

-The road coloring theorem states that every aperiodic directed graph with constant out-degree has a synchronized coloring.
-This theorem had been conjectured during many years as the road coloring problem before being settled by A. Trahtman.
+The Road Coloring Theorem states that every aperiodic directed graph with constant out-degree has a synchronized coloring.
+This theorem had been conjectured during many years as the Road Coloring Problem before being settled by A. Trahtman.
 Trahtman's proof leads to an algorithm that finds a synchronized labeling with a cubic worst-case time complexity.
 We show a variant of his construction with a worst-case complexity which is quadratic in time and linear in space.
-We also extend the road coloring theorem to the periodic case.
+We also extend the Road Coloring Theorem to the periodic case.